eastmallingresearch/Metabarcoding_pipeline/README.md

 ### Oomycota
-The oomycota database combines three sets of data; 1) a subset (stamenopiles) of the silva_ssu database https://www.arb-silva.de/browser/, 2) a supplied 3rd party database 3) and a usearch specific Unite database (https://unite.ut.ee/sh_files/utax_reference_dataset_28.06.2017.zip)
+The oomycota database combines three sets of data; 1) a subset (stamenopiles) of the silva_ssu database https://www.arb-silva.de/browser/, 2) a supplied 3rd party database 3) and a usearch specific Unite fungi database

-NOTE: It is now possible to download just the stramenopiles subset from silva - the below code may need modifying

 The silva_ssu and 3rd party databases required slight modification before use with usearch